-The socioeconomic challenges which include social exclusion through stigma and disruption of cultural activities in the case of the EVD, increased feelings of tension and pressure that could be associated with behaviors that are influenced by fear, took their tolls on survivors (O'Leary et al., 2018).
-Additionally, the lockdown of communities coupled with the illnesses and sometimes death of the providers in families in the absence of government social support (Murray et al., 2021; Rabelo et al., 2016) influenced more negative psychosocial outcomes that can be described as Post Trauma Stress Disorder (Arthur et al., 2023; Richards et al., 2015).
-The negative impacts of the strict introduction of Infection Prevention and Control (IPC) measures might have negatively influenced the lives of EVD survivors further.
+The socioeconomic challenges that include social exclusion through stigma and disruption of cultural activities in the case of EVD, increased feelings of tension and pressure that could be associated with behaviors influenced by fear, took their tolls on survivors (O'Leary et al., 2018).
+Additionally, the lockdown of communities coupled with the illnesses and sometimes death of family providers in the absence of government social support (Murray et al., 2021; Rabelo et al., 2016) influenced more negative psychosocial outcomes that can be described as post-traumatic stress disorder (Arthur et al., 2023; Richards et al., 2015).
+The negative impact of the strict introduction of Infection Prevention and Control (IPC) measures might have negatively influenced the lives of EVD survivors.

-However, the remodelling of these IPC measures combined improved information education and communication strategies and provision of community supports by non-government organisations influenced communities to embrace positive behavioral change as evidenced by Carter et al.,(2017) and Gamma et al.(2017).
+However, the remodelling of these IPC measures combined improved information education and communication strategies, and the provision of community support by non-government organizations influenced communities to embrace positive behavioral change, as evidenced by Carter et al.(2017) and Gamma et al.(2017).

 Objective

-To study the influence of the Ebola VD epidemic on West African survivors residing in Victoria – Australia.
+To study the influence of the Ebola VD epidemic on West African survivors residing in Victoria, Australia.

 Method

-Design: This sequential exploratory mixed methods which utilised qualitative research methods collected two set of data from participants whose names were coded.
+Design: This sequential exploratory mixed method, which utilizes qualitative research methods, collected two sets of data from participants whose names were coded.
 Participants who provided textual data were given coded numbers ranging between 1-2 digits.
-Those who did the semi-structured interviews were assigned 3 digits numerical codes.
-The study included text-based in an online survey and interview qualitative open-ended questions.
-The five stages qualitative data analysis was utilised for both data sets.
-While content-based analysis was initially used for textual data, interview data was also initially organised and prepared by taking notes during the process before creating themes.
+Those who participated in semi-structured interviews were assigned 3 digits numerical codes.
+The study included text-based online surveys and interviews with open-ended, qualitative questions.
+A five-stage qualitative data analysis was utilized for both data sets.
+While content-based analysis was initially used for textual data, interview data were also organized and prepared by taking notes during the process before creating themes.

 Data collection